-An Interest Rate Cap is a contractual agreement between two counterparties, the Borrower, which is the buyer, and the Bank, which is the seller.
-The Bank agrees to insure the Borrower against a rise in the floating rate of interest (i.e. three month LIBOR) above an agreed strike rate.
+An Interest Rate Cap is a derivative product based on a contractual agreement between the Borrower, the buyer, and the Bank, the seller, to hedge against rising interest rates.
+The Bank agrees to insure the Borrower against a rise in the rate of interest above an agreed strike rate, the Cap.
+The Buyer receives a payment for each period the rate exceeds the strike price, effectively setting a limit on its interest rate payments.
 In exchange for the Cap, the Borrower is required to pay a cash premium to the Bank, usually upfront.

-The purpose of the Cap is to establish a maximum cost of finance for the Borrower that has floating rate borrowings.
-This will enable the Borrower to enjoy the benefit of low short-term interest rates until such a time that they rise above the pre-agreed Cap strike rate.
+The purpose of the Cap is to establish a ceiling on the cost of finance for a Borrower with floating rate borrowings.
+This allows the Borrower to enjoy interest rates lower than the Cap and the protection of the strike rate should they rise.

 How does it work?

 On the reset date, if the rate is above the Cap strike rate, the Bank will pay the Borrower the difference.
 If the rate is equal to or below the Cap strike rate, the Borrower will not receive a payment.